 In 2000, before it became politically correct and the law, Stevenson made his landmark establishment smoke free.

 “It was the right thing to do, and my customers supported it,”he said.
 “After we aired the building out, the smokers even liked it.”

 Along with its legion of loyal customers, the Ham House has also become a must stop for politicians at the local and national level.
-Prior to the 2012 S.C.
-Republican Presidential Primary, former U.S. Senator Jim DeMint said that “any candidate looking for support in South Carolina, must go to Tommy’s Country Ham House.”
+In television interviews, former U.S. Senator Jim DeMint said that “any candidate looking for support in South Carolina, must go to Tommy’s Country Ham House.”
 During a campaign stop in 2016, then candidate Donald Trump declared Tommy’s fresh made sausage “the best I’ve ever had.”

 Stevenson is proud of his food, and of his service.
 With little employee turnover, his staff knows most of the regulars by name, and knows what they like and don’t like.
 “We try to go the extra mile for everybody,” he said.
 “We want everyone to leave happy so they’ll come back to see us.”

 Open seven days a week, the Ham House is rarely closed, and Stevenson never vacations in the true sense of the word.
 “I play a little golf in the afternoons, and take a day or two every now and then, but when I go somewhere, I’d just as soon be back here.
 I miss the restaurant and my customers.”

 Tommy Stevenson’s always-be-there attitude grows from the feeling, “I’m giving something back to my customers.
 They are there for me.
 I want to be there for them.”